EPA moves to undo tougher pollution limits on coal plants

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

+Pruitt responded Wednesday, saying he would delay compliance with the rule while EPA reconsiders the restrictions.
+EPA will also request that the U.S. Court of Appeals for the Fifth Circuit freeze ongoing lawsuits filed over the rules by energy companies.

+The move is part of a broad effort by the Trump administration to scrap stricter environmental regulations enacted over the last eight years, especially those intended to curtail the use of fossil fuels.
+Trump has pledged to reverse decades of decline in coal-mining jobs and has questioned the consensus of climate scientists that man-made carbon emissions are to blame for global warming.

-Environmental groups oppose the regulatory rollback.
+Environmental groups vowed to oppose the regulatory rollback, calling it short-sighted.

+“Scott Pruitt is continuing his scorched-earth crusade to sweep aside anything that gets in the way of fossil-fuel industry profits,” said Pete Harrison, a lawyer with the advocacy group Waterkeeper Alliance.
+“This rollback gives a blank check to the power companies, and it directly threatens drinking water supplies across the country.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.